-- 3.11.7.1 Girls softball shall be conducted during the fall sports season. - 3.11.7.2 The softball season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state tournament. - 3.11.7.3 No team representing a member school classified in Class A may participate in more than eighteen dates in addition to the state sponsored series of tournaments from the date of the first permitted contest to the close of the State Softball Tournament.
-Participation in any softball tournament shall count as one date of the eighteen dates permitted in which the team participates.
-A team may not participate in more than five tournaments, which includes the conference tournament.
+- 3.11.7.1 Girls softball shall be conducted during the fall sports season. - 3.11.7.2 The softball season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state tournament. - 3.11.7.3 Contest Limitation.
+No team representing a member school in Classes A, B of C may participate in more than eighteen (18) dates; The district and state championships are not included in the eighteen (seventeen) dates.
+A tournament is one date.
+Schools are limited to five (5) tournaments, including the conference tournament, during the regular season.